Nand Kishore Bhatt: Early life

-Bhatt was born in Shajapur, Madhya Pradesh on December 17, 1919, to Shri Sidhnathji Bhatt.
+Bhatt was born in Shajapur, Madhya Pradesh on 17 December 1919, to Shri Sidhnathji Bhatt.
 When in eighth grade, his father asked him to drop out of school and join his other brothers in their farming practice.
-Bhatt did not want to discontinue his education but wanted to study further and also join the freedom struggle as India was still being ruled by the British.
+Bhatt did not want to discontinue his education but wanted to study further and also join the freedom struggle as India was then ruled by the British.
 Therefore, he left home and went to the city of Indore, which had better schools and gave him an opportunity to join the freedom struggle.
 He completed his education including a BA and law degree.
 His alma mater included Christian College – DAV University – Indore, Madhav College – Ujjain, Agra University, Nagpur University and Delhi University.

 Freedom struggle

 A freedom fighter and a trade unionist, Bhatt actively participated in the freedom struggle and was imprisoned during the Quit India Movement.

 Political career

 Parliamentarian (MP, Rajya Sabha)

 Bhatt represented the State of Madhya Pradesh in the upper house, Rajya Sabha, from April 1966 to April 1972; from April 1972 to April 1978; and, again from June 1980 to June 1986.
 He contested the Lok Sabha election in 1977 from the Indore constituency after the emergency and lost the election by one of the most narrow margins.